 Zhihai Qu

-Zhihai Qu, Ph.D. (graduating December 2024)
+Zhihai Qu, Ph.D.

 Short Introduction:

 When agents become unreliable, adversarial agents may take control of the network.
 I am interested in developing robust algorithms urgently needed for current research, particularly in distributed scenarios, including both fully distributed and federated learning, as well as online and offline environments.
+I am also open to impactful research fields, such as reinforcement learning and large language models.

 Publications